The Cloud Shift:

 While not an exhaustive list, these tools can provide an organization with a clear understanding of the relationships between different components of their applications, which can be invaluable when planning and executing a cloud migration project.

 VMware vRealize Network Insight and AppDynamics are both powerful tools for monitoring the performance of applications and infrastructure, but they have different focuses and capabilities.
-As such, an organization will need to better understand where they currently lack have gaps in their existing tools when determining if one or both of these applications will assist them in understanding their existing application requirements.
+As such, an organization will need to better understand where they currently have gaps in their existing tools when determining if one or both of these applications will assist them in understanding their existing application requirements.

 The key differences between these two products are the focus areas.
 AppDynamics primarily focuses on providing real-time visibility into the performance of applications and the relationships between different components. vRealize Network Insight instead focuses on network visibility and security, by providing a comprehensive view of network traffic and security posture.
 The information vRNI provides can be critical in identifying ideal candidates for a cloud migration because it highlights detailed network flows, firewall rules, and security threats.

-vRealize Network Insight uses machines learning algorithms, as noted above, and advanced analytics to provided the detailed information on network behavior.
-In contrast, AppDynamics focuses KPIs such as transactions times, error rates, and root-cause analysis when issues occur.
+vRealize Network Insight uses machines learning algorithms, as noted above, and advanced analytics to provide the detailed information on network behavior.
+In contrast, AppDynamics focuses on KPIs such as transactions times, error rates, and root-cause analysis when issues occur.
 They both also provide security policy related information that can be leveraged when setting up the public cloud environment to support an application, to ensure it is adequately protected from malicious behavior and threats.

 vRealize Network Insight can provide a security policy for an application that includes the following information: